 Rosemarie Dombrowski is the inaugural Poet Laureate of Phoenix, AZ, the founding editor of rinky dink press, and the founding director of Revisionary Arts, a nonprofit that facilitates therapeutic poetry workshops for vulnerable populations, the medical community, and the community at large.

-She’s the recipient of a 2017 Arts Hero Award, a Women & Philanthropy grant, and a fellowship from the Lincoln Center for Applied Ethics.
+She’s published three collections of poetry and is the the recipient of a 2017 Arts Hero Award, a Women & Philanthropy grant, and a fellowship from the Lincoln Center for Applied Ethics.
 In 2020, she received a Fellowship from the American Academy of Poets and was named one “The Great 48” by Phoenix Magazine.

 She serves on the advisory board of the Narrative Medicine program at the University of Arizona Biomedical campus in Phoenix and teaches courses in literature, creative writing, and the medical humanities at Arizona State University’s Downtown Phoenix campus.

 In addition to being a co-founding editor of Write On Downtown, she’s also the faculty editor of Grey Matter, the medical poetry journal of the University of Arizona Biomedical campus.

 Savannah Rose Dagupion is a Journalism and Mass Communication major and a student in ASU’s Barrett, the Honors College.
 She is Hawaiʻi’s 2021 Journalist of the Year as recognized by the Journalism Educators Association.
 Savannah is a reporter for State Press Magazine.
 In high school, she was the editor of the school newspaper, Ka Leo O Nā Koa, for which she was voted Most Valuable Staffer and won Best Illustration in her division at the Hawaiʻi Publishers Association High School Journalism Awards.
 At ASU, Savannah hopes to gain experience that will help her become an editor in print/digital journalism.